dimuthuat/GettingandCleaning-/CodeBook.md

 * **Train** : Created by merging subjectTrain, Xtrain, Ytrain with **cbind()** function.

-# 1. Merges the training and the test sets to create one data set.
+## 1. Merges the training and the test sets to create one data set.

 * **mergeData** : Created by merging Test and Train with **rbind()** function.

-# 2.Extracts only the measurements on the mean and standard deviation for each measurement.
+## 2.Extracts only the measurements on the mean and standard deviation for each measurement.

 * **mean_sd** :
 Created by extracting mean and standard deviation from  mergeData by putting it through a pipeline of operations using **dplyr** package.

-# 3.Uses descriptive activity names to name the activities in the data set
+## 3.Uses descriptive activity names to name the activities in the data set

 * **descriptiveNames** : Created by subsetting CodeNo from mean_sd in activityLabels.

-# 4.Appropriately labels the data set with descriptive variable names.
+## 4.Appropriately labels the data set with descriptive variable names.

 names(mergeData)[2] = "activityNames"
-* **names(mergeData)** : Created by first subsettling activityNames from names in mergedata  <- gsub("BodyBody", "Body",gsub("^t", "Time",gsub("^f","Frequency",gsub("Mag", "Magnitude", names(mergeData)))))
+* **names(mergeData)** :
+Created by first subsettling activityNames from names in mergedata and then using gsub with a nested loop (with dplyr) to rename variables:

+*  All "BodyBody" in column names are replaced with "Body".
+*  All column names starting with "t" are replaced with "Time".
+*  All column names starting with  "f" are replaced with "Frequency".
+*  All "Mag" in column names are replaced with "Magnitude"

-#5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-FinalData <- mergeData %>%
-             group_by(subjectNames, activityNames) %>%
-             summarise_all(funs(mean))

-write.table(FinalData, "FinalData.txt", row.name=FALSE)

-str(FinalData)
+* **FinalData** :
+Created by sending mergeData through a pipeline of functions(with dplyr) to take the mean after grouped by subjectNames and activityNames).

+* **write.table** : Creates a text document from FinalData.